Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 How to Make Roasted Garlic, the easy way!

-How to make roasted garlic the easy way!
-Are you looking for the easiest method to make Roasted Garlic?
+How to make Roasted Garlic the easy way!
+Are you looking for the easiest method to make roasted garlic?
 Take a look here, this method is foolproof and requires no special equipment!

 Roasted Garlic is a cook's best friend!

-There is nothing like roasted garlic.
-So popular in fact that may cooks start with a whole head of garlic in the middle of a large pan and work from there.
-Which is a great idea, but we like it enough to make it up in large amounts.
-So, who wants a foolproof way to roast garlic?
-Once upon a time, I had a cute terra cotta garlic roaster.
+Once upon a time, I had a cute little terra cotta garlic roaster.
 And it held one perfect head of garlic.
 But, I did not use it.
 Why?
-Well you see, it only held one head of garlic and the frugal side of me was not going to heat up the oven to roast just that one head of garlic...
+Well you see, it only held one head of garlic and the frugal side of me was not going to heat up the entire oven to roast that one head of garlic...

-How about some Roasted Garlic tips?
+How about some Roasted Garlic tips and ideas for use?

 • Warm roasted garlic is delicious as a "spread" in place of butter, on your favorite crusty bread.

 • Make a delicious and frugal Breadcrumb Pasta Sauce.
-Chop the peeled Roasted Garlic cloves and toss with hot pasta, additional olive oil, and dry bread crumbs, and a little fresh parsley if available (don't worry, it is good without also!).
+Chop the peeled Roasted Garlic cloves and toss with hot pasta, some olive oil, and dry bread crumbs, and a little fresh parsley if available (don't worry, it is good without also!).
 Pass Parmesan cheese at the table for everyone to use as desired.

 • Mash some Roasted Garlic cloves into soft butter, spread on cut bread, broil until golden brown, heavenly!